zuhlke/nav3-recipes/README.md

 Clone this repository and open the root folder in [Android Studio](https://developer.android.com/studio).
 Each recipe is contained in its own package.

 ## Contributing
+We'd love to accept your contributions.
+Please follow [these instructions](CONTRIBUTING.md).

 ## License
 ```